Queen Marau: Family

 She was born in 1860 to Alexander Salmon (Solomon), an English Jewish merchant, and Princess Oehau, later given the title ariʻi Taimaʻi, their third daughter and seventh child.

 Her mother was the adoptive daughter of King Pōmare II's widow, the mother of Pōmare III and Pōmare IV.
 Considered one of the highest ranking chieftainesses in the land, she was head of the Teva clan, the traditional rivals of the Pōmare family, and descended from Chief Amo and Queen Purea who received the first European explorer to Tahiti Samuel Wallis in 1767.
 In 1846, Ariitamai was considered a rival candidate to the throne by the French governor Armand Joseph Bruat in the event that Queen Pōmare IV did not return from her self-imposed exile to Raiatea during the Franco-Tahitian War and comply with a French protectorate over Tahiti.

 Her parents had ten children.
 Marau's siblings were: brothers Tepau, Tati, Ariʻipaea, and Narii; and sisters Titaua, Moetia, Beretania, and Manihinihi; see family tree.
-Her family were considered royalty by Tahitians.

-Marau's relation with her siblings shattered in the aftermath of their mother's death which culminated in a seven-year-long feud and lawsuit battle over their mother's lands and possessions.
-She was able to reconcile with her siblings and drop the lawsuits in 1904.
-She and her sister Moetia survived all their siblings and died only months apart.
+The Tahitians considered her family to be royalty.
+Following their mother's death, Marau's relationship with her siblings was shattered, culminating in a seven-year feud and legal battle over their mother's lands and possessions.
+However, she was able to reconcile with her siblings and drop the lawsuits in 1904.
+Marau and her sister Moetia outlived all their siblings and died only months apart.